Judge orders 30 days in jail for Lindsay Lohan

 Lohan rose to fame as a likable child star of Disney movies such as "The Parent Trap," but has been in and out of trouble -- spending time in rehab and in jail -- since 2007 when she was convicted on a drunk driving and drug possession charges.

-Earlier this year, she was convicted of stealing a gold necklace from a jewellery story.
-At that time, judge Sautner sentenced her to 480 hours community service at a Los Angeles women's detention centre and at the county morgue.
+Earlier this year, she was convicted of stealing a gold necklace from a jewelry story.
+At that time, judge Sautner sentenced her to 480 hours community service at a Los Angeles women's detention center and at the county morgue.

-In court Wednesday, prosecutors said Lohan had cancelled 12 of her 20 scheduled sessions at the women's centre and missed 14 of 19 scheduled psychotherapy appointments.
+In court on Wednesday, prosecutors said Lohan had canceled 12 of her 20 scheduled sessions at the women's center and missed 14 of 19 scheduled psychotherapy appointments.

-Judge Sautner asked Lohan if she admitted to violating her probation by missing the appointments, and the actress answered "yes, your honour."
+Judge Sautner asked Lohan if she admitted to violating her probation by missing the appointments, and the actress answered "yes, your honor."

 The judge then reinstated probation and changed Lohan's sentence.
 If all goes according to plan, Lohan's community service would end by March 29, 2012, and she would serve out the remaining days of her sentence under her own supervision.